Distributionally Robust Optimal Auction Design under Mean Constraints: Model

 \section{Model}

 Consider a seller selling a single good to one of $n$ bidders.
 The valuations of the bidders are distributed according to a distribution $F$, which is unknown to the seller.
 Instead, the seller knows that the support of $F$ is contained in $V:=[0,1]^{n}$ and knows the means for each of bidders' marginal distributions $\{m_{i}\}_{i=1}^{n}$, where $m_{i}\in(0,1)$ for each bidder $i$.
 Without loss, we index the bidders and the means in descending order of the means (unless specified otherwise): $m_{1}\geq m_{2}\geq...\geq m_{n}$.
-We denote the set of probability distributions satisfying these constraints as $\mathcal{P}\left(V,\{m_{i}\}_{i=1}^{n}\right)$.
+We denote the set of probability distributions satisfying these constraints as $\mathcal{P}\left(V,\{m_{i}\}_{i=1}^{n}\right)$, and in general we denote the set of probability distributions on an underlying set $X$ as $\mathcal{P}(X)$.

-The seller also knows that each bidder $i$ observes his value $v_{i}$, which makes this a private value auction.
-However, he is uncertain about bidders' information regarding their opponents' values.
-We denote $I=\{I_{i}\}_{i=1}^{n}\in\mathcal{I}$ to be the information structure that defines the information possessed by the bidders about their opponents' values, where $\mathcal{I}$ is the set of all private value information structures.
-Formally, each $I_{i}$ is a Blackwell experiment that consists of a set of signals and a system of conditional distributions of these signals for each realization of $v_{i}$.
-Since the analysis does not depend on the formal representation of the information, we do not specify it for notational ease.

-We now describe a class of auction rules and the equilibria they induce.
-An auction induces a Bayesian game, and we assume that the seller knows that bidders only play undominated strategies.
-We represent such an equilibrium as a direct mechanism.
-A direct mechanism $M=(\mathbf{x},{\bf t})=(\{x_{i}\}_{i=1}^{n},\{t_{i}\}_{i=1}^{n})$ specifies an allocation function $x_{i}:V\to[0,1]$ and a payment rule $t_{i}:V\to\mathbb{R}$ for each bidder.
-Each bidder $i$ obtains utility as a function of their reported type: $u_{i}(v|v_{i})=v_{i}x_{i}(v,v_{-i})-t_{i}(v,v_{-i})$.
-We interpret $({\bf x},{\bf t})$ as the outcome that emerge from an auction game when bidders play Bayesian Nash equilibrium strategies which depend on their types as well as the information they possess.\footnote{Formally, the object is a projection into the type profile after integrating out the signals they may observe at the time of play.}